 Neuromuscular Medicine Fellowship

 Welcome to the Neuromuscular Medicine Fellowship program at the University of Kansas Medical Center.
-Whether you're interested in academic medicine or private practice, our exceptional one-year neuromuscular fellowship will prepare you for a distinguished, rewarding career as a physician and researcher.
-Accredited by the Accreditation Council for Graduate Medical Education (ACGME), our rich and dynamic training program emphasizes evaluating and caring for adults and children with neuromuscular disorders in a variety of care settings.
+Accredited by the Accreditation Council for Graduate Medical Education (ACGME), our dynamic training program emphasizes evaluating and caring for adults and children with neuromuscular disorders in a variety of care settings.

 After completing this training program, fellows will be prepared to take the American Board of Psychiatry and Neurology (ABPN) exam with added qualification in neuromuscular medicine.

-The fellowship consists of five rotations.
+The fellowship consists of five longitudinal rotations.

-A. NEUROMUSCULAR EVALUATION ROTATION (NMM Clinic)
+A. NEUROMUSCULAR EVALUATION ROTATION (NMM Clinic): 3 months

-B. ELECTROMYOGRAPHY ROTATION (EMG Lab)
+B. ELECTROMYOGRAPHY ROTATION (EMG Lab): 3 months

 - Inpatient and outpatient electromyography